cechendu-clip/IntroMLCapstone/README.md

 - `sample_submission.csv`
   Template file from the Kaggle competition (ID + predicted `SalePrice`).
 It can be used to format predictions for a Kaggle submission, but it is **not required** for the main analysis in this project.

+- `requirements.txt`
+   Specifies the exact Python package versions needed to run all notebooks in this project.

 ---

 ## How to Run